 Finally, you’ll probably notice some clunking noises.
-This is a result of bushings and ball joints knocking together during takeoff, and it worsens as the control arm wears down.
+This is a result of bushings and ball joints knocking together during takeoff, and it worsens as the car suspension control arm wears down.

-Our suspension control arms are made from the highest quality from trusted brands like SPL Parts and Ksport.
+Our suspension control arm replacements are made from the highest quality from trusted brands like SPL Parts and KSport.
 If you need to replace your suspension control arms for any reason, Springrates.com guarantees the best prices for Toyota, Subaru, Scion, Volkswagen, Acura, Honda and more.
-Shop our replacement suspension control arms today, or contact us with any questions.
+Shop our suspension control arm replacements today or contact us with any questions.